 Corporate Governance Report

-In November 2014 the Executive Board and Supervisory Board once again issued a declaration of conformity that confirmed without reservation compliance with all recommendations of the “Government Commission on the German Corporate Governance Code“ in the version of 24 June 2014 and its publication in the electronic Federal Gazette (Bundesanzeiger) on 30 September 2014.
-The Executive Board and Supervisory Board likewise confirm that the recommendations will also be complied wth in the future.
+In November 2015, the Executive Board and Supervisory Board once again issued a declaration of conformity that confirmed without reservation compliance with all recommendations of the “Government Commission on the German Corporate Governance Code” in the version of 5 May 2015 and its publication in the electronic Federal Gazette (Bundesanzeiger) on 12 June 2015.
+The Executive Board and Supervisory Board likewise confirm that the recommendations of the “Government Commission on the German Corporate Governance Code” will also be complied with in the future.

 Insurance for members of the Supervisory Board and of the Executive Board at the DMG MORI group